I used to be a renter.

 My particular community had changed management associations so frequently that the budget was a mess and turns out that one of the prior firms completely mismanaged the funds, and the community was operating at a deficit.

-What ended up happening was an increase in the monthly HOA dues in the beginning, followed by the cancellation of community-paid cable and internet.
+What ended up happening was an increase in the monthly HOA dues, in the beginning, followed by the cancellation of community-paid cable television and internet service.

 Essentially, I am now paying twice (in my mind) for my cable and internet since it was one of the costs covered by my dues when I signed up and I’m now paying for it a second time out of my own pocket.

 The takeaway: ask question about the status of the budget and ask about any provisions for shortfalls & how often they have increased the HOA dues in the past.

 Association Rules Enforcement

 Where I live, there are certain guidelines that must be obeyed (or at least that what the documents and subsequent follow-ups claim):